 Duty to the Patient

-First, a litigant has to prove the NP owed a legal duty to the patient.
+If you’re a nurse practitioner and a malpractice case is brought against you, there’s a process the plaintiff has to follow.
+First, they have to prove the NP owed a legal duty to the patient.
 For example, an NP has a duty to monitor the patient and sometimes administer medication and other small but crucial tasks in a patient’s treatment plan.

 An NP may also be responsible for monitoring a patient and alerting physicians and doctors should they become unstable in a reasonable amount of time.
 Before a malpractice negligence case can proceed, the plaintiff must first establish that there is a duty owed to the patient.